mis à jour

 Description

 Hello, I’m originally from Tokyo.
-After many years of city life, I’m now beginning a new chapter — one that is slower, more grounded, and closer to nature.
+After spending many years building my career in the corporate world in Tokyo, I’m now beginning a new chapter — one that is slower, more grounded, and closer to nature.

-My main project is the restoration of a traditional kominka (Japanese farmhouse) built in the Edo period, located in a rural area of southern Nagano Prefecture that is officially recognised as one of Japan’s “Most Beautiful Villages”.
+My main project is the restoration of a traditional Edo-period kominka (Japanese farmhouse) in a rural part of southern Nagano Prefecture, in a village officially recognised as one of Japan’s “Most Beautiful Villages”.

-In time, I hope to develop this place into a farmhouse retreat that brings together hospitality, cultural exchange, and small-scale farming.
-My aim is to create a calm and welcoming space where people can enjoy seasonal food, connect with the land, and experience the rhythms of everyday rural life in Japan — a place where they can reconnect with a simpler, more mindful way of living.
-At the same time, I want to honour the traditions, way of life, and sense of community that are deeply rooted in this area.
+Over time, I hope to turn it into a small farmhouse retreat that brings together hospitality, cultural exchange, and small-scale farming.
+My aim is to create a calm and welcoming place where people can enjoy seasonal food, connect with nature, and experience the rhythms of everyday rural life in Japan.

-I also plan to grow vegetables, fruit trees, and flowers on the farmland within the property.
-Through these activities, I hope to share the richness of the changing seasons and the quiet beauty of a life shaped by the land.
+I also plan to grow vegetables, fruit trees, and flowers on the land around the house, and to share the beauty of the seasons through these simple, grounded activities.

-Although the project is still in its early stages, what I hope to create is more than just a place for people to visit.
-I want it to become a warm and inspiring hub where people can experience the beauty of rural Japan, connect with the local community, and become part of a wider effort to support and revitalise a village facing the challenge of depopulation.
+Although the project is still in its early stages, I hope it will become more than just a place to stay.
+I want it to be a warm, thoughtful space where people can experience the beauty of rural Japan, connect with the local community, and take part in something meaningful.

 For me, this project is not simply about restoring an old house.
-It is about preserving a way of life, nurturing meaningful connections, and carefully carrying something thoughtful and lasting into the future.
+It is about preserving a way of life, caring for local culture and traditions, and building something lasting for the future.

 • Types d'aide et opportunités d'apprendre